 Most athletic gear is made of materials picked for their breathability and their ability to wick sweat away from the skin to evaporate on the outside of the fabric.
 Merino Wool is a natural variety of this kind of fabric, but nylon, polyester, and spandex are all synthetic varieties that are usually found in athletic shorts.
 You don't need a bike-specific short to go for a bike ride — as a kid, you probably didn't gear up before hopping on your bike (we've all seen the Facebook memes pining for the good 'ol days before anyone wore helmets).
 However, once you get into the world of cycling and you get serious about riding far and hard, you need some protection between you and the saddle.

-In road-specific gear, the padding is usually more ergonomically shaped, and made with a forward, aggressive riding position in mind.
-This prevents fabric from bunching up, creating pockets and discomfort while in the saddle.
-This is also why the chamois bows toward you or away from you when examining the shorts in your hands — you can't lay the chamois flat on the ground.
+Roadie padding is usually more ergonomically shaped, designed for an aggressive forward position.
+This prevents fabric from bunching up, which would create serious discomfort in the saddle.
+This is also why the chamois is bowed — you can't lay the chamois flat on the ground.
 The chamois is usually fixed in place and positioned toward the front of the bib or short, unlike mountain bike chamois, which are often on removable liners and in the middle of the short.

 It should be noted that many serious cross-country mountain bikers and racers prefer form-fitting cycling shorts or bibs with a fixed chamois since this style offers the most performance and most aerodynamic fit.
 Any type of cycling that involves hammering the pedals for a long period of time can benefit from the style of cycling shorts covered in our bike short review.